-Born on December 3, 1895, Anna was the youngest of Sigmund and Martha (née Bernays) Freud’s six children.
+Born on December 3, 1895, in Vienna to a Jewish family, Anna was the youngest of Sigmund and Martha (née Bernays) Freud’s six children.
 She was a lively child, with a reputation for mischief.
-Freud wrote to his friend Wilhelm Fliess in 1899: “Anna has become downright beautiful through naughtiness...”.
-She grew up somewhat in the shadow of her sister Sophie, who was two and a half years her senior.
-When her rival married in 1913, Anna wrote to her father “I am glad that Sophie is getting married, because the unending quarrel between us was horrible for me.”
+She grew up somewhat in the shadow of her sister Sophie, who was two and a half years her senior, but was very close to her father, the founder of psychoanalysis.

 After the outbreak of war Anna set up the Hampstead War Nursery, which provided foster care for over eighty children.
 She aimed to help the children form attachments by providing continuity of relationships with the helpers and by encouraging mothers to visit as often as possible.
 Together with Dorothy Burlingham, she published studies of the children under stress in Young Children in War-Time and Infants Without Families.

-In 1947 Anna Freud and Kate Friedlaender established the Hampstead Child Therapy Courses, and a children’s clinic was added five years later.
+In 1947 Anna Freud and the analyst Kate Friedlaender established the Hampstead Child Therapy Courses, and a children’s clinic was added five years later.
 Now that she was training English and American child therapists, her influence in the field grew rapidly.
 “The Hampstead Clinic is sometimes spoken of as Anna Freud’s extended family, and that is how it often felt, with all the ambivalence such a statement implies,” one of her staff wrote.
-At the Clinic, Anna and her staff held highly acclaimed weekly case-study sessions which provided practical and theoretical insights into their work.
+At the Clinic, Anna and her staff held highly acclaimed weekly case-study sessions, which provided practical and theoretical insights into their work.
 Their technique involved the use of developmental lines charting theoretical normal growth “from dependency to emotional self-reliance,” and diagnostic profiles that enabled the analyst to separate and identify the case-specific factors that deviated from, or conformed to, normal development.
-In her book Normality and Pathology in Childhood (1965) she summarized material from work at the Hampstead Clinic, as well as observations at the Well Baby Clinic, the Nursery School, the Nursery School for Blind Children, the Mother and Toddler Group, and the War Nurseries.
+In her book Normality and Pathology in Childhood (1965), she summarized material from work at the Hampstead Clinic, as well as observations at the Well Baby Clinic, the Nursery School, the Nursery School for Blind Children, the Mother and Toddler Group, and the War Nurseries.
 In child analyses Anna felt that it was above all transference symptoms that offered the “royal road to the unconscious.”

-She also began receiving a long series of honorary doctorates, starting in 1950 with Clark University (where her father had lectured in 1909) and ending with Harvard in 1980.
+Anna Freud also began receiving a long series of honorary doctorates, starting in 1950 with Clark University (where her father had lectured in 1909) and ending with Harvard in 1980.
 In 1967 she received an OBE from Queen Elizabeth II; in 1972, a year after her first post-war return to her native city, Vienna University awarded her an honorary medical doctorate.
 The following year she was made honorary president of the International Psychoanalytical Association.
 Like her father, she regarded awards less in a personal light than as honors for psychoanalysis, though she accepted the praise with good grace and characteristic humor; the speeches about her achievements made her feel as if she were already dead, she commented.

 The publication of her collected works was begun in 1968, the last of the eight volumes appearing in 1983, a year after her death.
 In a memorial issue of The International Journal of Psycho-Analysis, collaborators at the Hampstead Clinic paid tribute to her as a passionate and inspirational teacher, and the Clinic was renamed the Anna Freud Centre.
 In 1986 her home for forty years was, as she had wished, transformed into the Freud Museum.